devJSQ/movie-recommendation-project/README.md

 ### Objective
-Using fundamental data structures and algorithms to solve real-world problems with trees.
+Using fundamental data structures and algorithms, solve real-world problems with trees.

 ### Problem